 Ōpōtiki District Council is undertaking a major building project – the Te Tahuhu o Te Rangi – Technology and Research Centre.
 This facility, located in the heart of the Ōpōtiki township, is intended to deliver an economic and business hub, arts and cultural hub and community hub including reinvention of the existing library service.

-As we move toward tendering for construction, we're now looking for a project manager.
-We've put out a request from suitably qualified suppliers to submit proposals for project management services.
+As we move toward tendering for construction we looked for a project manager.
+We put out a request for suitably qualified suppliers to submit proposals for project management services.